Cskar10/game/README.md

 ./build/abyssal_tentacle    # use .\build\Release\abyssal_tentacle.exe on Windows
 ```

-The executable opens a resizable window and renders the same tentacle simulation with native performance.
-Drag with the mouse to move the core, hit `Space` to trigger the energy bridge, `Q/E` to cycle palettes, and `H` to toggle the HUD.
+Controls: drag with the mouse to move the core, press `Space` to activate the energy bridge, `Q/E` to cycle palettes, and `H` to toggle the HUD.

 ### Optional packaging